![]() |

 Head downhill along the path lined with trees and shrubs.

-Now descend diagonally across the field.
 Ahead, you will see views of Cleeve Hill in the distance.
-Continue down in to trees.
+As you continue down in to trees the path splits in two.Take the path on the left through the gate.

-The path eventually reaches the first buildings on the edge of Cheltenham.
+The footpath eventually reaches the first buildings on the edge of Cheltenham.

-Turn right on the path at the rear of the first building and soon you will pass through a kissing gate and over a board walk.
+Turn right on a path at the rear of the first building and soon you will pass through a kissing gate and over a board walk.

 You will see views of Hartley Hill to your right.

-Turn left here and head along the road towards some large Pine trees.
+Follow the path through the courtyard and head along the road past some large pine trees.

-Turn right following the footpath along Sandy Lane.
+At the end of the road turn right and follow this footpath which now begins your climb uphill.
 Lilley Brook golf course will appear to your left.

-After a few hundred yards you will start to climb.
-This bit is hard work but is good excercise and you will be rewarded!
+After a few hundred yards you will start to climb properly.
+This section is hard work but is good excercise and you will be rewarded!

-Half way up the hill, pass through a gate and continue to climb.
+3/4 of the way up the hill, pass through a gate and continue to climb, bearing left.

 The path is quite uneven as hundreds of years of wear and tear have taken their toll.